Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 Also please don't have ship discourses or wars around me.
 I think this is common sense though.

+**I can be AFK/semiAFK , zoned out or playing Roblox/offtab at any given moment even if not stated in name so I'm always under slow resp!
+If i don't respond I'm likely zoned out, AFK or offtab.**

+*Also i hate having to state this but it has happened multiple times so . . .
+Please do not use me as free bait during Free Builds when someone is Griefing.
+I rarely build more than a table and a cookie (signature item) due to Griefers + because im usually AFK at either these or Hangouts.
+So no I'm not Griefing and no my quietness doesn't give you the right to accuse me.*

 ##
 > **DNI**